VedShh/BlueStampEngineeringProject/index.md

 **What's next?**
+Now that I have finished my project I can start working on my modifications.
+Some ideas that I have so far is:
+- Connecting AI to my Arduino and giving live suggestions on the spot and then printing it out onto the OLED
+- Connecting the arduino to my phone and make a small app where I can display data and suggestions to

 <!--
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**